zielmicha/netd/README.md

 netd is an advanced network manager for Linux desktops, servers and embedded systems.

 It supports advanced configuration involving multiple interfaces, VPNs, network namespaces and much more. netd currently is in beta, some features are unstable (see _features_ section).
+Read more in [documentation](doc.org).

 ## features